vegaprotocol/specs/0000-cancel-orders.md

 Orders stay on the order book until they are filled, expired or cancelled.
 A client can cancel orders in 3 ways, either directly given an orderID+marketID+partyID, cancel all orders for the partyID in a given market, or cancel all orders in the vega system for a given partyID.
 Each of these ways will remove the orders from the order book, and push out order update messages via the eventbus

-# Guide-level explanation ( Explain the specification as if it was already included and you are explaining it to another developer working on Vega.
-This generally means:
+# Guide-level explanation

 When an order is placed into the vega system, it is uniquely identified by it's orderID, marketID and traderID.
 The client has 3 ways to cancel orders which they have placed:

 - Cancel by orderID, marketID and partyID - This removes at most one order from the order book
 - Cancel by partyID and marketID - This removes all the orders for a given party in the given market.
 - Cancel by partyID - This removes every order for that given party in the vega system.

+Parked orders are affected as part of direct cancels or cancels that sweep over a market/system.

 # Reference-level explanation